 Final consumption has been growing steadily since 2002.
 It fell by almost 45% between 1991 and 1994, dropped slightly between 1994 and 2002 and then increased again.

-As of 2016, the residential sector (34.4%), industry (28.3%), transport (31.7%) and non-energy use (5.6%) are the main sectors in final energy consumption.
-The residential and industry sector have dominated final energy consumption in Belarus over the past decade, albeit both have seen demand fall during 2004-16: down by 3.1% in the residential sector and by 3.9% in industry.
-The strongest growth rate, a 61% increase from 2004 to 2016, was seen in the transport sector, while the commercial/public services sector increased by 19%, respectively.
-Non-energy use experienced the largest decline to 5.6% during 2004-16.
+As of 2019, the residential sector (34.4%), industry (28.3%), transport (31.7%) and non-energy use (5.6%) are the main sectors in final energy consumption.
+The residential and industry sector have dominated final energy consumption in Belarus over the past decade, albeit both have seen demand fall during 2004-19.

 Belarus’s energy intensity, measured as the ratio of TPES to real GDP, was 0.17 tonnes of oil equivalent (toe) per USD 1000 GDP PPP (2010 prices) in 2014.
 Since 2004, energy intensity in Belarus has declined by 39.5%, down from 0.29 toe/USD 1000 GDP PPP.
 Energy intensity has been declining since the mid-1990s due to strong economic growth and TPES which is growing at a comparatively slower rate.